Nexmo/station/_tutorials/olympus/send-facebook-failover.md

 ---
 title: Send a Facebook message with failover
-description: In this Task you see how to send a Facebook message with automatic failover to SMS using the Dispatch API.
-This Task demonstrates a simple workflow where if the `messenger` message is not read after 600 seconds, automatic failover occurs, and an SMS is then sent.
+description: In this step you learn how to send a Facebook message with automatic failover to SMS using the Dispatch API.
+This step demonstrates a simple workflow where if the `messenger` message is not read after 600 seconds, automatic failover occurs, and an SMS is then sent.
 ---

 # Send a Facebook message with failover